 Are you excited for swimsuit season?
-If your idea of heaven is playing on the beach while wearing a cool swimsuit, the answer is definitely yes.
-Every year, new swimwear trends emerge and there are all sorts of exciting styles you’re likely to see this summer.
-Catch up on the coolest colors before buying a new suit and you’ll know exactly what to look for to stay current while showcasing your personal style.
+If your idea of heaven is playing on the beach while wearing a fabulous swimsuit, the answer is definitely yes.
+Every year, new swimwear trends emerge, and there are all sorts of exciting styles you’re likely to see this summer.
+Catch up on the coolest colors before buying a new suit, and you’ll know what to look for to stay current while showcasing your personal style.

 Chlorine is a color killer and can fade your gorgeous swimsuit.
 Reduce the damage it can do by showering before jumping in the pool.
-Make sure your suit gets totally soaked through, which minimizes the amount of chlorinated water it can absorb.
+Make sure your suit gets soaked through, which minimizes the amount of chlorinated water it can absorb.
 When you’re done swimming, rinse it in cold water right away to remove any chemicals.
 This is especially important if you want to invest in the hand-knit or crocheted swim top trend this year.

-Calling all hippie chicks: tie-dye is back!
-With a chilled out, bohemian feel, tie-dye works in a variety of shades and cuts, like a bikini with shades of intense pink and purple or something awash in dreamy pastels.
+Calling all hippie chicks: tie-dye is here to stay(for now).
+With a chilled-out, bohemian feel, tie-dye works in a variety of shades and cuts, like a bikini with shades of intense pink and purple or something awash in dreamy pastels.
 This trend is good in almost any color you can imagine, so think about what looks best on you and give it a try.
-Add a few ankle bracelets and a woven tote bag to complete your look.
+Add a few ankle bracelets and a woven beach tote bag to complete your look.

 Never put your swimsuit in the washing machine if you care about its color.
 Even a trip through the delicate cycle can destroy Spandex and Lycra and sap a suit’s color, too.
 Instead, hand-wash your swimwear in a sink filled with cool water and a splash of shampoo.
 Add some vinegar to remove odors, if needed, and gently work the soapy water into the suit before rinsing it and laying it flat to dry.

 With so many new swimwear trends to choose from, there is a style out there for every beach body.